Updated: Jun 11

-Being a church planter can be fun and exciting.
-The joy of launching a new church in different cities and building a new community of people to do life together and seeing new converts making a life changing decision to give their life to Jesus Christ is a amazing feeling.
-As a church planter, you are full of vision of what God has laid upon your heart for a city and you are eager to want to share it with anyone who is willing to listen.
+Being a church planter can be both challenging yet exciting!
+The joy of launching a new church in different cities, building a new community of people to do life with, and seeing new converts make the life-changing decision to give their lives to Jesus Christ is an amazing feeling!
+As a church planter, you are a true visionary!
+You are eager to share the vision that God has laid upon your heart for a particular city with anyone who is willing to listen!

-Raising money can be definitely tough for me when most of your members on your launch team are young adults who are not fully financially stable.
-Also, raising and asking for money can be intimidating and uncomfortable to do especially when people think all the church want is your money.
-I am not the type of person who feels comfortable for asking for money and I don’t want that stigma to be attached to me as a pastor that “he is all about money.”
-But, I do understand that you have to ask in order to get accomplish what God is calling you to do.
-People are always going to have something to say when you talk about money in church; however, you have to be comfortable with your intentions knowing that it is all for the glory of God and your helping to continue grow the kingdom of God.
+Raising money can be especially difficult when most of the members of your launch team are young adults who are not financially stable yet.
+Asking people for money can be even more difficult as well as slightly uncomfortable and intimidating, especially when the majority of the population believes that churches are only interested in taking people's money.
+Personally, I am not the type of person who is comfortable asking other people for money, and I certainly don’t want to be seen as the pastor who only cares about the money!
+However, I do understand that asking for help is extremely important in accomplishing what God is calling me and you to do!
+The harsh reality is that people are always going to have something to say when you talk about money in the church, especially if it's negative commentary.
+Ultimately, you have to be sure of your intentions and know that your ultimate goal is to glorify God and advance His kingdom!

-While it can be frustrating trying to raise finances, you have to just trust God through it all knowing He is faithful.
-You must trust in God knowing that there is always provision made for a God vision.
-It doesn’t matter if you’re launching a church, starting a new business, or going to college.
-God will bring the necessary resources for you to start that business, go off to college, and provide for your family.
-This bible verse has been helping me: “He who calls you is faithful, who also will do it.”
-(1 Thessalonians 5:24 NKJV) God is faithful to His promises concerning you.
-Just let faith rise and watch how God brings it together within His timing.
+While it can be frustrating trying to raise money, you have to rely on God's faithfulness and trust Him to provide what you need and want.
+You must know beyond a shadow of a doubt that provision is always made for a God-given vision!
+It doesn’t matter whether you’re launching a church, starting a new business, or even going to college.
+God will supply you with the necessary resources to start that business, to go off to college, or provide for your family.
+This bible verse has been ministering to me in this season: “He who calls you is faithful, who also will do it” (1 Thessalonians 5:24 NKJV).
+God is faithful to His promises concerning you!
+Let faith arise and watch how God brings all things together in His timing!

-Transformation Christian Fellowship is 9 months away from launching Labor Day Weekend of this year and we have a goal of raising at least $50,000 to launch.
-We plan to launch a GoFundMe in order to raise launch money for our church plant.
-Please prayerfully consider helping us in this endeavor by sowing a seed of any donation in our church launch.
+Transformation Christian Fellowship is officially 9 months away from launching Labor Day Weekend 2016 and we have a goal to raise at least $50,000!
+We plan to launch a GoFundMe campaign to raise money for our new church plant!
+Please prayerfully consider helping us in this endeavor by sowing a seed of any donation to our church!